 Role of Therapeutic Support

 Therapeutic support can be particularly effective.
-Cognitive Behavioral Therapy (CBT) helps you develop coping strategies, improve planning skills, and address any coexisting conditions.
+Cognitive Behavioral Therapy (CBT) helps you develop coping strategies and improve planning skills.
+It also addresses any coexisting conditions.
 Through collaboration with a therapist, both children and adults learn self-regulation techniques.

 Medication Options and Considerations